wp-plugins/phpcodez-text/readme.txt

 It is similar to the “Text” wordpress widget except that you can decide the pages on which the content is to be printed

-Page urls should be entered line by line in the text area (No separated needed).
+Page urls should be entered line by line in the text area (No separation needed).
 With the help of exclude option you can display or block the content .

 == Installation ==